 Description

-The memorial consists of a stone, flat-topped obelisk rising from a square plinth on a single stepped base.
-The top of the plinth has gabled ends on each side and the inscription is located on the east face.
+The Stoke Ash War Memorial is a First World War memorial that was erected in 1921.
+It features a stone, flat-topped obelisk that rises from a square plinth set on a single stepped base.
+The top of the plinth has gabled ends on each side, and the inscription is located on the east face.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.